Seleucid–Mauryan War: Aria (Herat)

+According to Kosmin, Seleucid "possibly" gave away "Aria as far as Herat."
+According to Raychaudhuri & Mukherjee, Aria "has been wrongly included in the list of ceded satrapies by some scholars [...] on the basis of wrong assessments of the passage of Strabo [...] and a statement by Pliny."
+According to John D. Grainger, "Seleucus "must [...] have held Aria", and furthermore, his "son Antiochos was active there fifteen years later."
+According to Sherwin-White and Kuhrt (1993), "The region of Aria is definitely known to have been Seleucid under Seleucus I and Antiochus I as it definitely was after Antiochus III's great campaign in the east against the Parthians and Bactrians. [...]
+There is no evidence whatever that it did not remain Seleucid, like Drangiana, with which it is linked by easy routes."

+Military consequences

 The arrangement proved to be mutually beneficial.
 The border between the Seleucid and Mauryan Empires remained stable in subsequent generations, and friendly diplomatic relations are reflected by the ambassador Megasthenes, and by the envoys sent westward by Chandragupta's grandson Ashoka.
 Chandragupta's gift of war elephants "may have alleviated the burden of fodder and the return march" and allowed him to appropriately reduce the size and cost of his large army, since the major threats to his power had now all been removed.

 With the war elephants acquired from the Mauryas, Seleucus was able to defeat his rival, Antigonus, along with his allies at the Battle of Ipsus.
 Adding Antigonus's territories to his own, Seleucus would found the Seleucid Empire, which would endure as a great power in the Mediterranean and the Middle East until 64 BC.

 Mauryan control of territory in what is now Afghanistan helped guard against invasion of India from the northwest.
 Chandragupta Maurya went on to expand his rule in India southward into the Deccan.

+While Seleucus surrendered territory west of the Indus and in Afghanistan, he was accepted by satraps of the eastern provinces in present-day Iran.
+His Iranian wife, Apama, may have helped him implement his rule in Bactria and Sogdiana.